hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Parkland Walk - a lovely running/walking route connecting Finsbury Park and Highgate Wood.
 * Open water swimming in [West Reservoir](https://www.better.org.uk/leisure-centre/london/hackney/west-reservoir-centre) and/or birdwatching in Woodberry Wetlands.
 * [Through the woods](https://www.throughthewoods.london/) - hyper-seasonal tasting menu, one of my favourites in London.
 Book way in advance.
 Vegetarian option available.
+* On my pastry wishlist: Astrid Bakery and Tarn Bakery.

 ### <a name="greenwich"></a> 8.
 Greenwich